mnylc/mnylc.github.io/_posts/jobs/2017-05-23-RESEARCH-INFORMATIONIST-MEMORIAL-SLOAN-KETTERING-CANCER-CENTER-MSK-LIBRARY.markdown

 layout: post
 title:  "Research Informationist - Memorial Sloan Kettering Cancer Center (MSK) Library"
 date:   2017-05-23
-excerpt: "Position: 12-month contract from date of hire Work week: 37.5 hrs Library Hours of Operation: 8:00 am to 7:00 pm, Monday – Friday The MSK Library is a continuously evolving facility and virtual library, supporting physicians, researchers, nurses, health care professionals, students, and our patient community.
+excerpt: "Position: 12-month contract from date of hire.
+Work week: 37.5 hrs.
+Library Hours of Operation: 8:00 am to 7:00 pm, Monday – Friday.
+The MSK Library is a continuously evolving facility and virtual library, supporting physicians, researchers, nurses, health care professionals, students, and our patient community.
 Only those candidates who..."
 tag: job
 ---

 ### Description###

-Position: 12-month contract from date of hire
-Work week: 37.5 hrs
-Library Hours of Operation: 8:00 am to 7:00 pm, Monday – Friday
+Position: 12-month contract from date of hire.
+Work week: 37.5 hrs.
+Library Hours of Operation: 8:00 am to 7:00 pm, Monday – Friday.
 The MSK Library is a continuously evolving facility and virtual library, supporting physicians, researchers, nurses, health care professionals, students, and our patient community.
 Only those candidates who are tech savvy and embrace a challenging environment need apply.

 ### Responsibilities###